 Goaltending coach Jim Bedard enters his 18th season with the Red Wings.
 In his position, Bedard works with goaltenders at every level within the team’s system, splitting time between Detroit, Grand Rapids and Toldeo.
 He also scouts goaltenders currently playing in the minors, as well as the junior and college ranks.
 Bedard has contributed to three Stanley Cup championships during his time with the Red Wings (1998, 2002 and 2008).

-Bedard played his junior hockey for the Sudbury Wolves of the Ontario Hockey League and was drafted by the Washington Capitals in the 1976 National Hockey League Entry Draft with their sixth selection (91st overall).
-He played in the Washington organization for five years, two of which were spent at the NHL level.
-His NHL statistics include 73 games played, a 17-40-13 record, a 3.94 GAA and one shutout.
+Bedard played his junior hockey for the Sudbury Wolves of the Ontario Hockey League and was drafted by the Washington Capitals in the 1976 NHL entry draft with their sixth selection (91st overall).
+He played in the Washington organization for five seasons, two of which were spent at the NHL level.
+His NHL statistics include 73 games played, a 17-40-13 record, a 3.94 goals-against average and one shutout.
 Bedard spent the majority of his playing career with the Hershey Bears of the American Hockey League, but also played for the Cincinnati Stingers (CHL), Rochester Americans (AHL), Tulsa Oilers (CHL) and Dayton Gems (IHL).
-Following his time with the Washington organization, Bedard spent 14 seasons in Europe playing for TPS in Turku, Finland.
+Following his time with the Capitals organization, Bedard spent 14 seasons in Europe playing for TPS in Turku, Finland.